fmatthew5876/stdcxx-bitops/README.md

 ### Alignment helpers

 These are primitives used for aligning objects in memory.
-They suppliment use cases with which `std::align` is not designed to handle.
+They supplement use cases with which `std::align` is not designed to handle.

 #### List of Functions